 three members of the Board of the Membership Association of WU Full Professors (Konvent)

 the Vice-Rector for Academic Programs and Student Affairs (Chair)

-How can I nominate my bachelor‘s thesis for the award?
+How can I nominate my master‘s thesis for the award?

-Students cannot submit their bachelor’s theses for the Talenta award directly.
-Each department holds an internal pre-selection procedure to decide which thesis should be nominated for the Talenta award.
+Students cannot submit their master’s theses for the Talenta award directly.
+Each academic director holds an internal pre-selection procedure to decide which thesis should be nominated for the Talenta award.
 If you are interested in submitting your thesis for the award, please contact your supervisor so that your thesis can be considered for nomination.